1Democritus/multimodalAgent/README.md

 # multimodalAgent

-First demo of an agent which can take data from an input table, an perform actions required by employees: such as
+Building on first demo of an agent which can take data from an input table, an perform actions required by employees: such as
 - Plotting two axes of data against each other
 - Displaying the distribution of a column of data
 - Displaying a row of anomalies for a column with a given z-score threshold
 - return x columns with highest correlation with a column of the employee's choosing
+- An evaluation agent, which in the future will give insight to the data

 Future tools include:
 - Tools to manipulate qualitative data
-- evaluation agent, which can give insights to plotted and returned data previously asked by the employee
+- Tools for evaluation agent to access data from previous agents' works